ManimCommunity/manim/docs/source/installation/linux.rst

 =====

 The installation instructions depend on your particular operating system and package manager.
-In case you know exactly what you are doing, you can also simply ensure that your system has:
+If you happen to know exactly what you are doing, you can also simply ensure that your system has:

 - a reasonably recent version of Python 3 (3.7 or above),